rockettheme/docs/Docs/joomla/templates/tachyon/INDEX.md

 Introduction
 -----

-Tachyon is the epitome of elegant eCommerce integration, sporting three shopping solutions; in addition to its refined visuals, style and structure.
-It features a whole range of controls over its layout and design elements, allowing for easy use and swift modification.
+Tachyon is the perfect template for social networking, with its elegant design and structure, in conjunction with styled integrated for popular social extensions, such as JomSocial, and Community Builder.
+Additional icons for social networking sites are also demoed.

 ![][theme]